KnowThePepper

 Flavor notes: fruity and sweet.

-Bishop's Crown Nutrition Facts & Health Benefits
+Bishop's Crown Nutrition Facts & Serving Context

 Like most baccatum peppers, Bishop's Crown provides solid nutritional value alongside its heat.
 A 100g serving of fresh fruit delivers approximately 40 calories, meaningful amounts of vitamin C (often exceeding 100mg), and beta-carotene that increases as the pepper ripens from green to red.